games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 [Permissive strategies: from parity games to safety games](www.labri.fr/perso/igw/Papers/igw-perm.ps).
 By essentially I mean that the separation problem is hinted at in the conclusion, but the definitions of $\text{AllEvenCycles}$ and $\text{AllOddCycles}$ do not appear.

-We give here a different proof; it is not fair to say that it is simpler, nor better.
+The proof we give here is not a direct adaptation of their proof.
+It is not fair to say that it is simpler, nor better.
 It is simply *different*.

 We construct a (deterministic) safe automaton recognising a language $L$ solving the separation problem.
 The states of the automaton are $d/2$-tuples of integers in $[n] = \set{0,\ldots,n}$,